Monday, December 5, 2022

 The Hunt School 1935-1952

-This two-room school is very typical of the schools in Alabama built during the Great Depression era: high ceilings, a"cloakroom, " for each classroom, and architectural details in the true Colonial Revival design.
+This two-room school is typical of the schools in Alabama built during the Great Depression: high ceilings, a"cloakroom" for each classroom, and architectural details in the actual Colonial Revival design.
 The Hunt School operated in a small community south of Arab from 1835-1952.
 When school buses became popular in 1952, students were bused into larger schools.
 The school year revolved around spring planting and fall harvesting since most students lived on a farm.
 The school went without electricity for the first ten years.
 There was no water, cafeteria, indoor bathrooms, or library.
-Children walked to school and washed their hands in a pan filled with water.
+Children walked to school and washed their hands in a water-filled pan.

 9. The Smith Country Store

-Inside was filled with items of a different era.
-In the very back behind the coal, heater sat a group singing and playing Bluegrass music.
+Inside, it was filled with items of a different era.
+Behind the coal heater sat a group singing and playing Bluegrass music in the back.
 We listened to a couple of songs that I had never heard before.

 10. The Smalley Grist Mill